-[126] The Applicant seeks an order quashing the Decision and replacing it with a decision allowing him to have continued use of an MSO.
+[122] The Applicant seeks an order quashing the Decision and replacing it with a decision allowing him to have continued use of an MSO.
 The Respondent argues that, in the event the Court finds the DM to have erred, the appropriate remedy is to remit the matter back to the DM for redetermination, not to direct the DM to grant the Applicant's MSO request.

-[127] As the Respondent correctly submits, the usual remedy in an application for judicial review is for the court to issue an order quashing the administrative decision and remitting it to the decision-maker for redetermination on the merits (Sharif v Canada (Attorney General), 2018

-FCA 205 at para 53).
+[123] As the Respondent correctly submits, the usual remedy in an application for judicial review is for the court to issue an order quashing the administrative decision and remitting it to the decision-maker for redetermination on the merits (Sharif v Canada (Attorney General), 2018 FCA 205 at para 53).
 An order directing an administrative decision-maker to reach a particular conclusion is only available in exceptional circumstances.

-[128] The Applicant argues that such circumstances exist in this case, because his request for an extension of his MSO authorization has been litigated before, this Court determined in Robinson FC that the Charter was engaged, quashed the decision and sent it back for redetermination in accordance with the Court's reasons, and yet the DM redetermined the matter in a manner that was not in accordance with those reasons.
-The Applicant submits that, given what he argues represents the DM's blatant disregard for the Court's direction, it is appropriate that the Court decide the matter on its merits.
+[124] The Applicant argues that such circumstances exist in this case, because as argued by the applicant in Court File T-263-23 (heard with this application), that applicant's request for an extension of his MSO authorization was previously litigated, this Court determined in Robinson

+FC that the Charter was engaged, quashed the decision and sent it back for determination in accordance with the Court's reasons, and yet the Deputy Minister redetermined that matter in a manner that was not in accordance with those reasons.
+The Applicant is concerned that, if the Decision in his matter is remitted, a similar failure to engage with his Charter rights will occur.

-[129] I will return to the Applicant's arguments in the context of costs, as he advances similar submissions in support of a position that the Court should award him solicitor-client costs.
-However, on the subject of remedies, I am not satisfied that these circumstances presently represent a basis for the Court to depart from the usual practice of remitting the matter back for redetermination in accordance with the Court's reasons.
+[125] I am not satisfied that these circumstances presently represent a basis for the Court to depart from the usual practice of remitting the matter back for redetermination in accordance with the Court's reasons.
 Vavilov recognizes that this practice cannot give rise to an endless merry-go-round of judicial reviews and subsequent reconsiderations, and identifies circumstances in which it may be appropriate for a court to depart from the usual practice (at para 142).
 However, this is not a matter where such departure is warranted by a conclusion that a particular outcome is inevitable, such that remitting the case would serve no useful purpose.
 Given the Court's understanding that at present the Applicant retains the benefit of an MSO authorization, concerns such as delay, fairness, or urgency also do not warrant such a result at this stage.